 People are being increasingly targeted by recovery room scams.
 This is where fraudsters approach investors who have been scammed or had failed investments, offering to help them get their money back for an upfront fee.

-There is usually no explanation on how money will be recovered or, if an explanation is given, it is likely to be false or implausible.
-For example, falsely claiming to be the FCA or working with the Government, police or other regulator to recover any monies which have been lost.
-Generally, recovery rooms insist on being paid a fee or transaction charge before carrying out any services to recover any consumers losses.
+There is usually no explanation on how money will be recovered or a false one is given.
+This could be by impersonating us or claiming to work with the Government, police or other regulator to recover any monies which have been lost.
+Generally, recovery rooms insist on being paid a fee or transaction charge before carrying out any services to recover any consumer’s losses.

 The recovery rooms often have professional-looking websites to persuade visitors they are legitimate and claim to have a UK presence when they don’t.
 These websites often make false claims to have successfully recovered money for other consumers involved in scams.

 Recovery rooms generally use a web-based email address, such as gmail, Yahoo, Hotmail or Russian search engine, yandex.
-The FCA never uses webmail providers to contact consumers, nor does the Government, law enforcement agencies or law firms.
+We never use webmail providers to contact consumers, nor does the Government, law enforcement agencies or law firms.

 Be aware of clone firms

-Many bogus firms will use the name, firm registration number (FRN), and address of firms and individuals who are FCA authorised.
+Many fake firms will use the name, firm reference number (FRN), and address of firms and individuals who are FCA authorised.
 This is called a clone firm.
 Scammers may even copy legitimate websites, making subtle changes such as changing the phone number.